itamarsb/aws-cloud-engineering-lab/terraform/00-workstation-and-aws-authentication/README.md

 > **Note**
 >
 > All software installed in this laboratory will be reused throughout the remaining Terraform laboratories in this repository.

+---

+## Stage 1 — Install the Required Software

+Before Terraform can provision infrastructure on AWS, your workstation must contain the required development tools.

+In this stage, you will install and validate the software required for the entire Terraform learning path.

+The tools should be installed in the following order:

+1. Git
+2. Visual Studio Code
+3. Terraform CLI
+4. AWS CLI